openstack/watcher/watcher/decision_engine/README.md

 * get the difference between current cluster state and cluster state yesterday at the same time
 * get the state evolution in time of a group of instances from 9 AM to 10 AM for every day of the week
 * ...

-## Watcher Resource Metrics Collector

-This module of the Decision Engine provides a high level API for requesting metrics information from the InfluxDb database.

-A DSL will be provided in order to ease the development of new optimization strategies.

-This component is distinct from the Cluster State Collector because it will probably have to deal with a much more important set of data and it may need a specific DSL for applying mathematical computes on metrics (min, max, average, ...).

 ## Watcher Actions Planner